 Can we apply to Magnet’s program if we are receiving funding from another Delivery Partner’s Student Work Placement Program?

 No. You are not eligible to receive the Magnet Student Work Placement subsidy if you are already receiving funding from another delivery partner’s Student Work Placement Program.

 Can we get a subsidy for a student whose placement takes place before their first year of post-secondary education (summer semester after high school)?

 No, only students who are able to provide proof of enrolment in a post-secondary institution are eligible.
-In addition, students need to show proof that they have a Work-Integrated Learning (WIL) component for that semester in their program of study.

 Can other federal government funding programs be used in conjunction with SWPP?